 Mainly Ant is used to build java applications.
 Ant is very flexible; it does not impose any rules like coding conventions, directory structure.
 Ivy is a subproject of Ant, which acts as a dependency manager.

-Here you can refer some ant scripts: Ant Scripts
+Here you can refer to some ant scripts: Ant Scripts

 ANT vs Maven

 Let me share with you some of the important differences between ANT and Maven.

 - ANT – we need to provide information about the project structure whereas Maven has a convention to place source code, compiled code, packages, etc., So for Maven we no need to provide information about the project.

 - Maven has a life cycle of the build process, whereas ANT does not have.

 - Maven is a framework and Ant is just a tool.

-- Ant is mainly for build tool and Maven is mainly project management tool.
+- Ant is mainly for build tools and Maven is mainly a project management tool.

 - Ant is less preferred and Maven is more preferred than Ant.

 Maven vs Gradle

-Let me share with you some of important features or reasons, which Gradle is having and Maven does not have.
+Let me share with you some of the important features or reasons, which Gradle is having and Maven does not have.
 These features promoting Gradle to choose over other build tools.

-- When it comes to the performance, Gradle has features like Incremental build and Compiler Daemon, which increases dramatic speed and reduced build time.
+- When it comes to performance, Gradle has features like Incremental build and Compiler Daemon, which increase dramatic speed and reduced build time.